fahim-tazz/autoAmortize/README.md

 - Adjust column keywords (e.g., `"Items"`, `"Invoice number"`, etc.)
 - Tweak output format as needed for your accounting platform
+- Hardcode ledger codes for Prepayments (and Expenses, if appropriate for your use case).

 Created by [@fahim-tazz](https://github.com/fahim-tazz)